circuitid/circuitid-ruby/docs/CallQueueAgentsApi.md

 end

 api_instance = CircuitID::CallQueueAgentsApi.new
-callqueueagents = CircuitID::Callqueueagents.new({callqueue: 3.56, user: 3.56, priority: 3.56, tier: 3.56}) # Callqueueagents | The JSON object that will be posted to the REST API endpoint.
+callqueueagents = CircuitID::Callqueueagents.new({callqueue: 'callqueue_example', user: 'user_example', priority: 37, tier: 37}) # Callqueueagents | The JSON object that will be posted to the REST API endpoint.

 begin
   # Create a new object